 Which types of construction occupancies are covered under CALGreen?

-The code applies to newly constructed buildings, including low-rise residential and most non-residential occupancies.
-"Low-rise residential" is defined as three stories or less.
-The 2010 CALGreen code does not currently apply to high-rise residential structures.
-Effective, July 1, 2012 the waste diversion planning requirements will apply to some non-residential, additions and alterations.
+The code applies to various occupancies and types.
+Please see this table for general requirements for each type.
 For specifics on the code's scope, see Section 101.3.
 Also see Section 101.11 for a list of steps that can be used to determine which sections apply to each type of occupancy.

-What changes does the 2012 Supplement make to Calgreen?
+What changes does the 2013 update make to CALGreen?

 Who is responsible for enforcing CALGreen?

-Agencies currently enforcing building codes for the covered occupancies will be responsible for applicable enforcement of CALGreen.
+Agencies currently enforcing building codes for the covered occupancies are responsible for applicable enforcement of CALGreen.